Surveillance Pricing Index SPX

 What this index answers.

 Surveillance pricing is the use of personal data (location, browsing history, device, demographics, inferred traits) to set an individualized price for a good or service.
 Not surge pricing.
 Not time-of-day discounting.
 Your price, for who you are.
-SPX scores the fifty most consequential companies on four public dimensions.
+SPX scores the most consequential companies on four public dimensions.
 Every score is traceable to a documented source.

 Methodology · Four Dimensions